EricssonResearch/dnt/doc/inispec.md

 * dcw
 * tcw

 The actions that manipulate the packet refer to the headers by their names.
 The name of the headers are their types by default.
 If the packet contains multiple headers of the same type, an alphanumeric suffix in the form of `headertype_identifier` can be used to distinguish them.
 The name of the header is the whole expression, the type is still the *headertype* part.
 The *identifier* strings are arbitrary.
-This distinguishing identifier can be omitted, if the duplicate headers are not referenced any action.
+This distinguishing identifier can be omitted, if the duplicate headers are not referenced any action or match.

-Anything after the last specified header is considered `payload`.
+All headers must be specified in the `packet` line that are to be used in the `match` or `actions` line.
+The packet is only processed until the last header defined in the `packet` line, and the rest of the packet is considered `payload` that cannot be manipulated by the actions.
 If the last header before the `payload` specifies the type of the next header, then the type of the payload will be handled correctly (e.g. when adding a new header just before the payload, and setting the nextheader field of the header), but no action can manipulate the `payload` directly.

 ### match